peterjunpark/gpu-cluster-networking/docs/how-to/single-node-config.rst

 Your NICs may require tuning if it has not already been done.
 Some steps differ based on the type of NIC you're deploying (InfiniBand or RoCE).

 * Ensure :ref:`ACS is disabled<disable-acs-script>`.
-* For Mellanox NICs (HDR InfiniBand or RoCE): Disable ATS, enable PCI Relaxed Ordering, increase max read requests, enable advanced PCI settings.
+* For Mellanox NICs (InfiniBand or RoCE): Disable ATS, enable PCI Relaxed Ordering, increase max read requests, enable advanced PCI settings.

     .. code-block:: shell